updated on 25 August 2020

-The coronavirus pandemic has so far not led to any delay in plans to change legal education and training in 2021 with the introduction of the new Solicitors Qualifying Exam (SQE).
-Here is everything we know about the new exams, from the syllabus, to the format of the exams themselves, to the possible cost for candidates, to the response of law firms, universities, law schools and junior lawyers.
+The coronavirus pandemic has not led to any delay in plans to change legal education and training in 2021 with the introduction of the new Solicitors Qualifying Exam (SQE).
+Here is everything we know about the new exams, from the syllabus, to the format of the exams themselves, to the cost for candidates, to what law firms, universities and law schools are doing.

 The SQE is a new system of exams that all solicitors must pass at the point of qualifying.
 It will replace the GDL and LPC in September 2021, but candidates already doing one of these courses or a law degree do not have to be affected (see more on the transition period below).

-The new assessment is divided into two stages, with stage one covering legal knowledge and stage two testing practical skills.
+The SQE is divided into two stages, with SQE stage one (SQE1) covering legal knowledge and stage two (SQE2) testing practical skills.
 The SQE is being introduced by the Solicitors Regulation Authority (SRA) and run by Kaplan.

 Why is the Solicitors Qualifying Exam replacing the current system?